loureirorg/redis-file/README.md

 ## Copyright

-Copyleft 2013 Daniel Loureiro (based on work of Guillermo Iguaran).
+Public Domain - 2013 Daniel Loureiro (heavily based on the work of Guillermo Iguaran).
 See LICENSE for further details.